-Following Japan's request for the establishment of a panel against the Indian government in March 2020 (see for specific items), the panel was established in July of the same year.
-The panel proceeding on this case is underway, with the panels for the EU and Taiwan cases having been established in June and July 2020, respectively.
-Japan will continue to advance the procedures so that the case will be solved appropriately in accordance with the WTO rules.
+Following Japan's request for the establishment of a panel against the Indian government in March 2020 (see for specific items), the panel was established in July of the same year (DS584).

 In February 2021, the Indian government raised tariff rates on cell phone charger parts, refrigerator and air conditioner compressors, and solar conversion circuits, etc.